MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 You can change the model version by selecting **Model** at the top of the prompt builder.
 The dropdown menu allows you to select from the generative AI models that generate answers to your custom prompt.

 The default model as of November 2024 is GPT-4o mini (general available, or GA).
-You can also use the more powerful GPT-4o model (GA), and o1 model (paid preview).
+You can also use the more powerful GPT-4o model (GA), o1 model (paid public preview), or GPT 4.1 model (paid public preview).
 The exact minor versions of these models might change.

 Using prompts in Power Apps or Power Automate consumes AI Builder credits, while using prompts in Copilot Studio consumes messages.
 Learn more in [AI Builder licensing and credit management](/ai-builder/credit-management).